cyberFund/cybernode-archive/images/cyber-markets/README.md

     ./build-image.sh

-This will create two images - `xchange-crawler-build` with tools and build artifacts and `xchange-crawler` with actual binaries, which are also extracted to `bin/` directory in current dir for inspection.
+This will create two images - `cyber-markets-build` with tools and build artifacts and `cyber-markets` with actual binaries, which are also extracted to `bin/` directory in current dir for inspection.

 ### Running image

-Running `crawler` with default settings:
+Running `markets` with default settings:

-    docker run -d -u $(id -u cyber) --name crawler xchange-crawler
+    docker run -d -u $(id -u cyber) --name markets cyber-markets

-Overriding configuration.
-Create custom `crawler.properties` config in in current directory and
-run:
+Overriding configuration is done through environment variables.
+For example, `DEEPSTREAMURL` with default value `localhost:6020`.

-    docker run -d -u $(id -u cyber) --name crawler -v $PWD/crawler.properties:/cyberapp/crawler.properties xchange-crawler
+    docker run -d -u $(id -u cyber) --name markets cyber-markets

-Default config is in [crawler.properties.default] in this directory and params specific to cybernode are in [crawler.properties].

-See [../run-xchange-crawler.sh] for explanation of Docker parameters.
+See [../run-cyber-markets.sh] for explanation of Docker parameters.